calebwin/margin/README.md

 ## What it is
-margin is a compiler for Markov chains written in the DOT language to implementations in the Python programming language.
+margin is a compiler for generating Markov chains implementations in the Python programming language from DOT graphs.

 ## How to use it
 All you have to do is make a DOT file describing the graph of the desired Markov chain.